calbert-hall/Paychex_dev_training/README.md

 # Paychex Dev Training Module - Applitools Activity

 ### See individual project Readme files for instructions specific to each SDK.

+Prerequisites: have python/java installed in your environment.
+You can also set your APPLITOOLS_API_KEY as an [environment variable](https://docs.oracle.com/en/database/oracle/machine-learning/oml4r/1.5.1/oread/creating-and-modifying-environment-variables-on-windows.html) for addional ease of use.
+If not you can instead hardcode this into each project.

 ### General Instructions

  1. Open applitools_activity and set the API key and batch name as in steps 2 and 3 from #2.